terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/schema.md

 #### @oneOf

 The `TaggedUnion` is a special case and syntactic sugar for the more general case of collections of disjoint properties.
-These more complex cases can be represented by inheriting from a number of `TaggedUnion`s, but they may also be given explicitly using the `@oneof` field, together with a Class.
+These more complex cases can be represented by inheriting from a number of `TaggedUnion`s, but they may also be given explicitly using the `@oneOf` field, together with a Class.

-The value of the `@oneof` field is a set, so can be any number of documents all of which have mutually disjoint properties, but which can coexist.
+The value of the `@oneOf` field is a set, so can be any number of documents all of which have mutually disjoint properties, but which can coexist.
 Examples with more than one disjoint property are given below.

 #### Code: An example schema with @oneOf